-However, areas frequented by large vessels and sites in the proximity of large harbours are still 'hot spots' of TBT contamination (e.g. Minchin et al., 1996; Morgan et al., 1998; Jorundsdottir et al., 2005; Galante-Oliviera et al., 2006).
-Most of these 'hot spots' are associated with commercial ports that require consistent maintenance dredging to ensure vessels can navigate freely (Galante-Oliviera et al., 2006).
+There remain however, areas frequented by large vessels and sites in the proximity of large harbours which are still 'hot spots' of TBT contamination and where impsex levels can remain above assessment criteria thresholds (e.g. Minchin et al., 1996; Morgan et al., 1998; Jorundsdottir et al., 2005; Galante-Oliviera et al., 2006; Gubbins et al, 2013a).
+Most of these 'hot spots' are associated with commercial ports that often require regular maintenance dredging to ensure vessels can navigate freely (Galante-Oliviera et al., 2006).
 This can lead to the secondary impact of TBT being released from sediments during dredging and spoil-disposal operations (Santos et al., 2004).
+Furthermore, possible TBT pollution from illegal use of stocks of TBT-containing antifouling paints or losses of TBT from dockyards, marinas and vessel maintenance activities can have an effect on imposex levels (OSPAR, 2017)